apache/beam/playground/frontend/README.md

 ## About

 Apache Beam is an open-source, unified model for defining parallel processing pipelines for batch and streaming data.
 It provides a portable API layer for building sophisticated data-parallel processing pipelines that may be executed across a diversity of execution engines, or runners.

+## Playground Assets Licence

+All assets were created by the [Akvelon](https://akvelon.com/) and inherits the Apache License from the Apache Beam project.

 ## Getting Started